AsahiOw/Youtube-video-audio-download/README.md

 1. Go to Youtube.com
 2. Look for the MP3 button on each video thumbnail or next to the like button
 3. Click it, and the extension will open a browser tab to https://ezmp3.cc/
-4. The process on ezmp3.cc will be fully automated, and the browser tab will automatically close when download starts
+4. The process on ezmp3.cc will be fully automated, and the browser tab will automatically close when the download starts

 ## Link
 - **GitHub**: [Link](https://github.com/AsahiOw/Youtube-video-audio-download)